Discrete Cosine Transform Calculator

 with normalization factors

-This is a common "orthonormal" convention: with these factors, the transform is energy-preserving, and you can recover the original sequence using the corresponding inverse DCT (type III) with the same scaling.
+This is a common orthonormal convention: with these factors, the transform is energy-preserving, and you can recover the original sequence using the corresponding inverse DCT (type III) with the same scaling.
+That convention is especially convenient for learning because it makes the geometry of the transform cleaner and easier to interpret.

 What each coefficient means

-In the calculator output, the value at row k is exactly X[k] from the formula above.
+In the calculator output, the value at position k is exactly the coefficient X[k] from the formula above.
+If one coefficient has a much larger magnitude than the others, that basis pattern is doing most of the descriptive work for the sequence.

 Interpreting the DCT-II output from this calculator